bsolomon1124/misc/mdtest.md

 Let me count the ways.

 # Separation lines
-You can use three or more of: hyphens, asterisks, or underscores:
+You can use three or more of: hyphens, asterisks, or underscores.
+Note that headers in markdown automatically have a thin separation line underneath.
 ---
 Hyphens
 ***